michael-kelleher/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

+1. Automatc Blinds
+This device automates the process of raising and lower blinds to adjust to the level of exterior light.
+It utilizes a light sensor to measure the incoming sunlight and than controls a servo to operate the blinds with that information.
+2. Steering Wheel Safety
+This device utilizes capacacative senors integrated into the steering wheel of a car in order to ensure that the driver's hands stay on the wheel.
+If they detect that the drvier is not holding the wheel, it will start beeping to alert them of the safety hazard.
+3. Garbage Can Overflow
+It can be hard to remember to take out the trash because we forget when it is full.
+This devices places a proximity sensor on the inside of the trash can lid to measure how far from the to the trash line is.
+Then it puts a signifier on the front of the trash bin to let people know its time to empty the trash.
+4. Hands free timer
+When cooking, our hands are often dirty, so we can't operate a timer without washing our hands.
+Voice commands work, but not all of us want tohave something listening to us.
+This uses gesture controls to operate a wall mounted timer.
+5. Park Assist
+It can be hard to tell how close you are to a curb while parallel parking.
+This utilizes a proximity sensor to measure the distance and give visual feedback on the driver's dashboard.

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+1. Automatc Blinds

+2. Steering Wheel Safety
+3. Garbage Can Overflow
+4. Hands free timer
+5. Park Assist

 **\*\*\*Pick one of these designs to prototype.\*\*\***